hema09148/netflix_sql_project2/README.md

     rating AS most_frequent_rating
 FROM RankedRatings
 WHERE rank = 1;
-Objective: Identify the most frequently occurring rating for each type of content.

 3. List All Movies Released in a Specific Year (e.g., 2020) sql